konfuzio-ai/konfuzio-sdk/docs/web/Normalization_doc_v0.2.md

 e.g.: ja inkludiert
 e.g.: yes included

-4) If the expression is not starting with the signal word, it can't be translated:
+4) If the expression is not starting with the signal word, it can't be translated as there is the possibility of a combination of positive and negative connotated words:
 e.g.: inkludiert: ja
 e.g.: included: yes
 e.g.: inkludiert ja